 It’s sloppy, muddy, and all there.
 The potency of the Good Grief’s songwriting and dedicated performance is a cut above the rest.
 Git Gooder is the sole album by Asheville, NC Punk band Good Grief.
 Released in 2018, the songs featured on the album are short, sweet, and to the point.
 Git Gooder’s sweeter moments, such as Prom Song’s saccharine sincerity, are balanced so well and so seamlessly by the anger and discontent shown on tracks like Valentines 2018 and Brewery.

-That said, second to closing track Brewery is the best evocation of the sullen rage one feels growing up in a beer tourism town such as Asheville, NC.
+That said, second to closing track Brewery is the best evocation of the sullen rage one feels growing up in a beer tourism town.

 It’s hard to describe what makes Good Grief a cut above the rest, but I like to think it can be triangulated between the spirit of Crucifix, Husker Du, and early Weezer.
 Yeah, that’s right, I brought Weezer into this.